biodiversitycellatlas/bca_preprocessing/README.md

 # Unpack
 tar -xzvf cellranger-9.0.1.tar.gz

-# Add Cell Ranger to PATH
-export PATH=/path/to/cellranger-9.0.1:$PATH
 ```

 #### BD Rhapsody

 First, download the ['cwl' folder](https://bitbucket.org/CRSwDev/cwl/src/master/) of the BD Single-Cell Multiomics Software, hosted on Bitbucket.
 This repository contains the CWL and YML files required to run the BD Rhapsody pipeline locally.
-Then, create and activate the conda environment 'bd_pipe', add the cwlref-runner to the PATH variable and finally pull the docker image.
-In our case, we pulled the container using Apptainer.
+Secondly, pull the docker image using Docker or Apptainer (see code for Apptainer example).

 ```
-# Add cwlref-runner to PATH
-export PATH=$PATH:/path/to/bd_pipe/env/lib/python3.13/site-packages

 # Pull docker image using Apptainer
 apptainer pull docker://bdgenomics/rhapsody
 ```

 #### Parse Biosciences
+In order to incorporate the commercial Parse Biosciences pipeline (also called split-pipe), we first have to install the code from the personal account page on the Parse Biosciences website, and then create a new conda environment.

 ```
+# Move to new split-pipe installation
+cd /installation_pipeline/

+# Create a new conda environment
 conda create –name spipe
 bash ./install_dependencies_conda.sh -i -y pip install . --no-cache-dir

+# Activate environment
+conda activate spipe
 ```

 We encountered a few errors durring the creation of the spipe environment.
 Below, there are a few fixes to common set up problems of spipe: